Feyerabend/vm/jvm2/README.md

 }
 ```

-All these variations compiles to (almost) the same class files.
+All these variations compiles to the same class files.
 In principal
 they are the same Java program.